iYadavVaibhav/stem/docs/2-Data-Engineering/databases.md

 - **PostgreSQL** is relational db.
   - `pgadmin4` is GUI to it.
 It is available on web and can run on localhost.
   - `pgcli` is eMac CLI to client for database access.
+It can be installed within PIP as a package.
   - login with linux user on the server as `username@server`
   - then add server, expand it, see database, schemas, public.